 This recipe comes together so quickly with a blend of herbs, spices, and other flavorful ingredients.

 - Spices: garlic, fresh ginger, jalapeño, salt, black pepper, ground allspice, cayenne pepper, ground nutmeg

-- Vinegars/Oils/liquids: maple syrup, tamari, apple cider vinegar, lime juice, neutral oil (olive oil or grapeseed oil)
+- Vinegar/Oils/liquids: maple syrup, tamari, apple cider vinegar, lime juice, neutral oil (olive oil or avocado oil)

 How to Make This Jerk Marinade

 In a high-powered blender, combine the onion, scallion, garlic, ginger, jalapeno, maple syrup, thyme, black pepper, allspice, nutmeg, cayenne, lime juice, apple cider vinegar, tamari, olive oil, and 1 cup of water and blend until smooth.

 The jerk marinade lasts up to 4-5 days in the refrigerator.
 For longer use, make a batch and put it in an air-tight glass container, and store it in the freezer for up to 3 months.
 Just unthaw, and drizzle over your quick, and easy vegan lunch or dinner.